FROSTR-ORG/.github/profile/README.md

 * Website or application makes a request to the user's signing device (to sign a note).

-* User's device signs the note, then delivers a partial signature to the remote signing device(s).
+* User's device makes a signed request to the remote signing device(s).

-* Each remote device verifies the note and signature, then responds with their own partial signature.
+* Each remote device verifies the request, then responds with a partial signature.

-* User's device verifies each partial signature, combines them, and returns the complete signature to the website / app.
+* User's device verifies each partial signature, then adds their own.

+* The signatures are combined, and the complete signature is returned to the website / app.

 ## Setting up your Devices